fintechstudios/zentity/CONTRIBUTING.md

 Indents are four spaces instead of tabs.
 Other code-style preferences are configured in the [`.editorconfig`](.editorconfig).
 Auto-reformatting code from your IDE is encouraged.

+### Java

+Zentity requires Java 11 to build and run.

 ### Integration Tests

 The project uses [testcontainers](https://testcontainers.org/) to spin up a local Docker Elasticsearch cluster